 The good news is that breakthroughs in treatments are offering new hope to families.
-We are working every day to care MLD, and we believe a cure is going to happen in our lifetime.
-For more information and to contact someone who has been in your shoes, please contact
+We are working every day to cure MLD, and we believe a cure is going to happen in our lifetime.
+For more information and to contact someone who has been in your shoes, please contact firstname.lastname@example.org

 Getting more information on clinical trials, treatment, and care for metachromatic leukodystrophy

 You have now found the Cure MLD website on your Google search.
 We recommend you stop messing around with the internet since so much of the information out there is out of date and confusing.
 Because the research is so fast moving and because much of it is not published, many medical sites, even ones you could normally trust, will give you an inaccurate and often skewed perspective on what to expect.

 You are probably looking for information on yours or your child’s future, which your local doctor cannot give.
 Please read the rest of this page because our intention is that it will direct you towards resources you need.
 We are here to help and there is an entire network of organizations and parents or patients like you who want to support you through this.

 Please reach out for an information packet and for a care package for families and patients newly diagnosed with leukodystrophy.

 I just found out that I or a loved one has MLD.
 What’s going to happen?

 This is what you most want to know and the truth is only a doctor with extensive experience with MLD will be able to give you a good idea or direct you to finding the most efficacious clinical trial available.
 We have resources on Cure MLD that will help you learn about others’ experiences and what clinical trials are available but each and every case will be different depending on the age of the patient and how advanced the disease is.
 This information is not intended to replace the medical advice of a doctor experienced with treating MLD.